Center for Health Equity Research

 Reducing H. pylori in Navajo Nation tribal members through testing and education

-Members of the Navajo Health Stomach team present educational materials about stomach cancer at a flea market in Shiprock, NM.
+Members of the Navajo Healthy Stomach team present at a flea market in Shiprock.

 How can you eliminate a pervasive, yet undiscussed, bacterial infection from the Navajo Nation?
 For a collaborative group of researchers, it requires dedication, hours of travel, and unfailing commitment to present information in a respectful, culturally relevant way.